-Poor sleep – Spending time on the phone before bed keeps our minds wired, making it hard to fall asleep.
+Spending time on the phone before bed can have our minds too wired, making it hard to fall asleep.
 Notifications coming through on the phone during the night can disrupt our sleep (and then the tendency to grab the phone and look at it can make it harder to fall back asleep).

-Stunted imagination – The constant stimulation provided by the digital world can be especially damaging for young people who no longer need to learn to utilize their own imaginations to amuse themselves.
+The constant stimulation provided by the digital world, from the never-ending supply of streaming entertainment to immersive video games, can be especially damaging for young people who no longer need to learn to utilize their own imaginations to amuse themselves.

 How can digital devices actually improve wellness?

-The dangers of digital technology are clear, but if we are aware of the pitfalls, we can develop healthy habits, such as setting ‘screen-free’ periods of time for ourselves and our family, or resolving to keep our laptops and televisions out of the bedroom to promote better sleep.
+The dangers of digital technology are clear.
+But if we are aware of the pitfalls, we can develop healthy habits.
+For example, setting ‘screen free’ periods of time for ourselves and our family.
+Or resolving to keep our laptops and televisions out of the bedroom to promote better sleep.

 We can also make our devices work to our advantage.
 Here are a few ways to use your tech to promote wellness:

-- Video chat to see and talk with friends and relatives from afar, keeping those relationships active and vital even when distance keeps you apart.
+· Video chat to see and talk with friends and relatives from afar.
+Keep those relationships active and vital even when distance keeps you apart

-- Take advantage of apps that are explicitly designed to encourage good health, such as Calm for meditation and relaxation, Noom for weight loss, or even Google’s new Digital Wellbeing app that is expressly designed to tackle the digital health issue.
+- Take advantage of apps that are explicitly designed to encourage good health, such as Calm for meditation and relaxation.
+Noom can be for weight loss.
+Google’s new Digital Wellbeing app that is expressly designed to tackle the digital health issue

-- Utilize health functions available through devices like smartwatches and smartphones, like step counting, heart-rate monitoring, etc., to better manage your personal health.
+- Utilize health functions available through devices like smartwatches and smartphones.
+For example, step counting, heartrate monitoring, etc., to better manage your personal health

 How organizations can benefit by promoting digital health